tychonievich/graphics/md/text/nanite.md

   - Being a "back face".
 In most scenes most triangles are part of the boundary between air and an opaque solid and are only ever visible from the air-facing side.
 Back-face culling can remove the roughly 50% of triangles that are back faces.

   - Behind something else, or "occluded".
-As I write this in my office, all of the geometry of all the other offices in the building are occluded by the walls of my office and there's no reason to draw any of them.
+As I write this in my office, all the geometry of all the other offices in the building are occluded by the walls of my office and there's no reason to draw any of them.
 The larger the scene is, the more geometry will be occluded: in simple scenes most occluded geometry is also a back-face, but as the size of the scene increases there tends to be more and more occluded geometry.

 **Streaming** is a common term for dynamically keeping just a subset of visible geometry in memory, storing the rest of it in some larger but slower medium like disk or the cloud, and updating what's in memory as the scene changes.
 Streaming is primarily used to overcome video memory limitations.